directus/directus/docs/extensions/hooks.md

 ```

 Using the example from step 2, `action()` is the hook type and it receives two arguments. `items.create` is the API
 event that should trigger the hook.
-It also recieves a callback function that says what the hook should do when the API
+It also receives a callback function that says what the hook should do when the API
 event occurs.

 ```js